Identity Architecture¶

 A group of agents can also compose an opaque identity such that composition information is not available to the outside.
 One example would be using distributed key generation and a threshold cryptosystem e.g. Threshold RSA.
 Here the agents compute one RSA keypair together, with only shares of the private key being generated by each agent.
 Decryption of messages encrypted to the single public key then requires cooperation of a subset of agents holding key shares, fulfilling the threshold requirements.
 This group would have a single External Identity based on a regular RSA public key, and it would not necessarily be clear how the identity was composed.

-Specific evidence could prove that this threshold cryptosystem identity is equivalent
+Specific evidence could prove that this threshold cryptosystem identity is equivalent to some

-identity.
-This kind of proof requires readsFor
+ThresholdCompose identity.
+This kind of proof requires readsFor and signsFor relations

 tailored to the cryptosystem used.
 Once equivalence is proven, however, one could use the threshold